-The government is introducing changes to IR35 legislation in April 2020.
+The government is introducing changes to IR35 legislation in April 2021 – a year later than originally planned due to the Covid-19 emergency.
 What do contractors need to do to ensure their businesses are ready for the new rules?

-If the following apply to a contractor’s assignment, then IR35 legislation must be considered:
+Although the rules can be complicated, we’ve tried to simplify how to tell if you’re affected.
+If the following apply to a contractor’s assignment, then IR35 rules must be considered:

 One important requirement being brought in by the new rules is the end-client must confirm the IR35 status of an assignment by providing a ‘Status Determination Statement’ (SDS) to the PSC worker.
 If an agency is involved in the labour supply chain, the agency must also receive a copy of the relevant SDS.

 The new rules apply to all UK tax resident workers.
-If the end-client is an overseas business, it’s likely the new rules will still apply if the PSC (or worker) is based in the UK.
+If the end-client and any agency involved is an overseas business with no UK presence, then the new rules would not apply and the contractor would remain responsible for deciding their IR35 status and making any deductions necessary.
 This is a complex area and advice always should be taken from an accountant or tax expert based on an individual’s circumstances.

 There are a number of reasons why contractors wish to remain outside IR35.
-They may believe they’re truly self-employed and don’t want to receive the same benefits as an employee (such as paid annual leave and employer contributions to a pension).
+They may believe they’re truly self-employed and wish to continue to be able to choose the assignments they work on, rather than be forced to become employed.
 Individuals also seek the freedom to work with multiple clients and do not want to be tied to a single end-client for regular work.

 In addition, being inside IR35 for an assignment may result in a reduction in take-home pay for many contractors if they cannot negotiate an increase in their day rate to accommodate the higher employment taxes paid when an assignment is inside IR35.